 Conclusion (said by authors on camera)

-Joel Spencer: While attempting this procedure, it’s important to remember that skilled suture techniques and minimum bleeding can reduce the formation of scars and lower the background autofluorescence.
+Joel Spencer: While attempting this procedure, it’s important to remember that skilled suture techniques and minimal bleeding can reduce the formation of scars and lower the background autofluorescence.

 Dongsu Park: After watching this video, you should have a good understanding of how to image and track the migration, proliferation and differentiation of endogenous osteogenic stem and progenitor cells in the process of repairing bone fractures.